hansoe01/data_portfolio_projects/01-coffee-shop-analysis/README.md

 •	Re-evaluate underperforming product categories and replace with new product if necessary <br>

 ### 🚀 Project Impact
-This project help me to demonstrates the ability to:
+This project help me to demonstrates the ability to: <br>
 •	Transform raw data into actionable insights <br>
 •	Build interactive dashboards for business users <br>
 •	Apply analytical thinking to solve real-world business problems <br>